-6.1 The applicant has submitted a retrospective application for an area of timber decking located to the side of the dwelling, the erection of a 1.8 metre high fence across the front and down the side of the decking and the erection of a large garden shed positioned within the rear garden.
-The determining issues in the consideration of this application are its compliance with the adopted local plan policies and its impact on the amenity of the adjacent properties.

-- 6.2 The site is located within a predominantly residential area where Policies RES6, DM1 and DM4 of the adopted local plan apply.
+- 6.1 The applicant has submitted a retrospective application for an area of timber decking located to the side of the dwelling, the erection of a 1.8 metre high fence across the front and down the side of the decking and the erection of a large garden shed positioned within the rear garden.
+The determining issues in the consideration of this application are its compliance with the adopted local plan policies and its impact on the amenity of the adjacent properties. - 6.2 The site is located within a predominantly residential area where Policies RES6, DM1 and DM4 of the adopted local plan apply.
 These policies resist development which would be detrimental to amenity.
 They also state that all applications should aim to enhance the quality and appearance of the local environment and take account of the local context and built form.
-In particular, proposals should not be over dominant, result in a significant loss of privacy or daylight, should retain adequate car parking and useable garden ground and should not have an adverse impact on traffic or public safety. - 6.3 When granting consent, Planning Authorities sometimes have to ensure that a proper balance is struck between competing interests, and that any restriction on one person is proportionate to the benefit of the other.
-In this instance, I am persuaded that the impact on privacy will not be materially worse than when compared with the existing situation.
-In addition any potential screening along the boundary to the window would be unreasonable for the objector. - As highlighted above (paragraph 3.1) the applicant has removed the steps from the communal path and repositioned them to the rear of the decking.
+In particular proposals should not be over dominant, result in a significant loss of privacy or daylight, should retain adequate car parking and useable garden ground and should not have an adverse impact on traffic or public safety. - 6.3 When granting consent Planning Authorities sometimes have to ensure that a proper balance is struck between competing interests and that any restriction on one person is proportionate to the benefit of the other.
+In this instance, it is considered that the impact on privacy will not be materially worse than when compared with the existing situation.
+In addition it is considered that any potential screening along the boundary to the window would result in an unacceptable position for the objector. - As highlighted above (paragraph 3.1) the applicant has removed the steps from the communal path and repositioned them to the rear of the decking.
 Given the above it is considered that the decking does not materially affect the existing levels of amenity or privacy in respect of the downstairs property.
 The fence and garden shed are considered to be appropriate in terms of design and location and raise no issues in regard to amenity.
 Indeed these structures are relatively common in residential areas.
-As such it is considered that the proposal satisfactorily complies with the above policies. - 6.5 No response to date has been received from the consultation sent to Housing Services.
-Following neighbour notification one letter of representation was received in respect of the proposal.
+As such it is considered that the proposal satisfactorily complies with the above policies. - 6.5 Housing Services have confirmed that they have no objections to the works however following neighbour notification one letter of representation was received in respect of the proposal.
 The points raised have been summarised and discussed in detail in Section 3.
-These concerns however are not considered sufficient to merit that the application be refused. - 6.6 The fact that this submission is retrospective is due to the applicants originally being unaware of the need to gain planning permission.
-I am satisfied that there was no intention to deceive.
-Retrospective applications are permissible in terms of Section 33 of the 1997 Planning (Scotland) Act. - 6.7 Overall the proposal raises no issues with adopted Local Plan policy and it is therefore recommended that retrospective planning permission be granted.
+These concerns however are not considered sufficient to merit that the application be refused. - 6.6 The fact that this submission is retrospective is due to the applicants originally being unaware of the need to gain planning permission and in line with planning legislation the submission of retrospective applications is permissible (in terms of Section 33 of the 1997 Planning (Scotland) Act) and such applications require to be dealt with in the same way as any other application. - 6.7 Overall the proposal raises no issues with adopted Local Plan policy or amenity and it is therefore recommended that retrospective planning permission be granted.